norton120/pirate_baby/content/work_with_pb.md

 ## How We Work Together

+The Artificial Intelligence field is evolving at breakneck pace, an

 An interesting and valuable observation made in [Cal Newport's Deep Work](https://calnewport.com/writing/) is that humans are biologically capable of deep analytical thinking only about 4 hours a day.
 That is 20 hours of "deep work" in a standard business week.

 When you hire on contract, you pay a premium for those "deep work" skills.
 When we work on contract, those "deep work" skills are what we intend to make use of.
 For this reason, **we try to limit our engagements to 10-20hr/wk per Engineer**.
 This is actually pretty easy to support with a few key workflow adjustments.